Scanian War: Swedish Pomerania

 At this point, the Swedish empire in Germany began to crumble.
 In 1675, most of Swedish Pomerania and the Duchy of Bremen were taken by the Brandenburgers, Austrians, and Danes.
 In December 1677, the elector of Brandenburg captured Stettin.
 Stralsund fell on 11 October 1678.
 Greifswald, Sweden's last possession on the continent, was lost on 5 November.
-A defensive alliance with John III of Poland, concluded on 4 August 1677, was rendered inoperative by the annihilation of Sweden's sea-power, the Battle of Öland, 17 June 1676; Battle of Fehmarn, June 1677, and the difficulties of the Polish king.
+A defensive alliance with John III Sobieski of Poland, concluded on 4 August 1677, was rendered inoperative by the annihilation of Sweden's sea-power, the Battle of Öland, 17 June 1676; Battle of Fehmarn, June 1677, and the difficulties of the Polish king.